How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Does Nevada have any rent increase protections for tenants?

 Nevada does not have statewide rent control.
 However, for month-to-month tenants, Nevada requires 45 days written notice before a rent increase takes effect (the highest notice requirement in the country for this).
 For annual lease renewals, no such notice requirement applies.
-Nevada does not cap security deposits, and deposits must be returned within 30 days of move-out with an itemized statement.
+Nevada caps security deposits at 3 months' rent (NRS 118A.242), and deposits must be returned within 30 days of move-out with an itemized statement.

 Ready to Create Your Nevada Sublease Agreement?